 While many of today’s popular digital technology companies are regarded as almost the exact opposite of a value trap, with their high valuations and seemingly strong fundamentals, we would generally treat the projections underpinning these assumptions with caution.
 Understanding the economic characteristics of a business is different to predicting whether an industry is going to grow.
 Just as value traps fail to sustainably increase the underlying value of their business, could many of today’s popular digital technology companies face a similar destiny?

-The business model of most digital technology companies is centred around re-distributing trade, advertising and other services from offline to online.
+The business model of most digital technology companies are centred around re-distributing trade, advertising and other services from offline to online.
 While this can be significantly disruptive for traditional offline retailers, media formats and the like, it is not clear to us what the longer-term returns will look like for the digital technology companies themselves.
 The fundamental problem as we see it is that many internet/ e-commerce industries have fairly low barriers to entry and low marginal costs, which attracts competition and thus prevents the dominating companies from keeping the profit pool they are attacking.

 For instance, over the past 12 months the combined free cash flow generated before investments by the five largest digital technology companies in emerging markets (Alibaba, Tencent, Meituan, JD.com and Pinduoduo) amounted to USD50bn, or 2.5% of their current market capitalisation.
 At that run rate, it would take the group 40 years to return its current market capitalisation from the free cash flow it is generating, or more than twice the length of time of the average emerging market company.
 In other words, investors are betting massively that the free cash flow growth rate of this group will pick up significantly in the coming years.
 But, is this realistic?